SuperCowPowers/workbench/docs/core_classes/transforms/pandas_transforms.md

 !!! tip inline end "API Classes"
     The [API Classes](../../api_classes/overview.md) will often provide helpful methods that give you a DataFrame (data_source.query() for instance), so always check out the [API Classes](../../api_classes/overview.md) first.

 These Transforms will give you the ultimate in customization and flexibility when creating AWS Machine Learning Pipelines.
-Grab a Pandas DataFrame from a DataSource or FeatureSet process in whatever way for your use case and simply create another Sageworks DataSource or FeatureSet from the resulting DataFrame.
+Grab a Pandas DataFrame from a DataSource or FeatureSet process in whatever way for your use case and simply create another Workbench DataSource or FeatureSet from the resulting DataFrame.

 **Lots of Options:**